7.8/10 (Sprout Score)

 Price Plans of Drupal

 Drupal is an open-source CMS platform, and as such, it is free to download and use.
 There are no specific price plans or subscriptions associated with Drupal itself.
-However, it’s important to note that while Drupal software is free, there may be costs associated with hosting, domain registration, theme or module purchases, customization, development, and ongoing maintenance.
+However, it is important to note that while Drupal software is free, there may be costs associated with hosting, domain registration, theme or module purchases, customization, development, and ongoing maintenance.

 Alternatives of Drupal